Translation disclaimer (Translation disclaimer)

 • By making sure that the decisions you make, help you to stay safe and well.

-• To have the right support networks and feel connected to people who are important to you.
+• To connect to your community, have the right support networks and feel connected to people who are important to you.

 If you need support, please email: gatewaytocare@calderdale.gov.uk to discuss how best to meet your needs.
 We will also help to make sure that you do not pay more for support than you can afford.

-There is a range of support available either from us directly or from other organisations that we can put you in touch with, so please get in touch if you feel we could help.
+There is a range of support available from us or other organisations that we can put you in touch with.
+If you feel we could help, please contact Gateway:

 Online

-This will provide you with direct access to information.
-It will also enable you to browse and purchase products and services which might be helpful for you.
+It also allows you to browse/buy products and services that might be helpful for you.

-Gateway to Care is there to answer your questions or concerns.
-If they cannot do this directly, they can put you in touch with Advocacy or Peer Support.
-For example, if you are living with Asperger's, mental health conditions or have a learning disability.
+Gateway is there to answer your questions or concerns.
+If they cannot do this directly, they can put you in touch with advocacy or peer support.
+For example, if you are living with Autism, mental health conditions or have a learning disability.

-There are also groups that can assist you or your carers; these groups offer friendship, support and coping strategies.
+There are also groups that can help you or your carers that offer friendship, support and ways to cope.

 Useful links

-If you need support, we can help you in your own home with things like:
+If you need support, we may be able to help you in your own home with things like:

-• Providing technology to keep you safe at home, like care alarms or door sensors.
+• Provide technology to keep you safe, like care alarms or door sensors.

-• Linking you into community activities in your area.
+• Introduce you to community activities in your area.

-• Everyday tasks, such as making a meal, cup of tea, medication prompting and more.
+• Everyday tasks, such as making a meal, cup of tea, medication prompts and more.

-• Providing advice equipment or changes to your home environment which will help reduce the impact of illness or disability on your health, wellbeing and independence.
+• Advice, equipment or changes to help reduce the impact of illness/disability on your health, well-being and independence.

 You can also get help from social care staff through our out of hours team.